-If you have ever wondered how to easily find woodland mansions or make super cool pixel art easily, this is the guide for you.
+If you have ever wondered how to easily find Woodland Mansions or create impressive pixel art, this guide is for you.

-Map art is an excellent version of pixel art that you can make with maps.
-When you craft a map, it will display one block as one pixel, which means if you cover a 128×128 with different blocks, you can draw anything you want.
+Map art is a unique form of pixel art made using maps.
+When you craft a map, each block represents one pixel.
+This means that by covering a 128×128 area with different blocks, you can create almost any design you want.

 Fact 1

-You can use map art to make wallpaper.
+You can use map art to create custom wallpaper.

 Fact 2